 6) Lemon tea near Assi Ghat, Varanasi

-You cannot miss on Lemon tea at Assi Ghat.
+You cannot miss Lemon tea at Assi Ghat.
 There are tea stalls that prepare the tea concoction and later a man roams around near the ghats with a kettle, disposable glasses, lemon, lemon squeezer, and the most addictive masala that goes in the lemon tea.
 Sip on this lemon tea while strolling at Assi Ghat.

 7) Breakfast at Banaras Haveli at Assi Ghat, Varanasi

 If you are looking for a relaxed and breakfast with a beautiful view then go to the rooftop at Banaras Haveli.
 The place is beautiful with small pots of flowers and colorful chairs.
-The place has an entire view of the Assi Ghats and you can actually see the action happenings on every terrace of the households.
+The place has an entire view of the Assi Ghats and you can see the action happenings on every terrace of the households.
 We had ordered for Tea, Toast sandwich, and Stuffed Parathas.
 The sandwiches were fairly OK, but the stuffed parathas were uber delicious.
 My tip: Enjoy the view here and indulge in some hot and yummy staple breakfast here.